nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

   A geographical rule based subscription will result in a subscriber receiving events for any patients within the specified geographical area, therefore a subscriber wishing to use this form of subscription must demonstrate that they have a legitimate relationship with all patients in the area.
 If a provider is only responsible for a subset of patients within a geographical area, then geographical subscriptions are not appropriate as the provider will receive information for patients with which they do not have a legitimate relationship.
 In this scenario the provider should use explicit subscriptions to receive events for the patients with which they have a legitimate relationship.

 - Registered Org: Subscriptions that relate to individuals who are registered with a specific organisation (currently only applicable for GP organisations).

+The following rule types are currently available for use within Generic Rule Based Subscriptions:

+### Patients Postcode within CCGs area of responsibility

+The NEMS matches the patients home postcode, from their PDS record, to a specific CCG based the areas of responsible for the different CCGs.
+The NEMS then looks for generic subscription rules which contain a CCG Code that matches the CCG responsible for the area in which the patients postcode resides.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

+### Patients Registered GPs Postcode within area of CCGs area of responsibility

+The NEMS matches the postcode of the registered GP for the patient, within their PDS record, to a specific CCG based the areas of responsible for the different CCGs.
+The NEMS then looks for generic subscription rules which contain a CCG Code that matches the CCG responsible for the area in which the patients registered GPs postcode resides.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

+### Patients Registered GP Code matches GP Code

+The NEMS matches the patients registered GP Code, from their PDS record, to generic subscription rules which contain the same GP Code.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

+### Patients Postcode within LAs area of responsibility

+The NEMS matches the patients home postcode, from their PDS record, to a specific LA based the areas of responsible for the different LAs.
+The NEMS then looks for generic subscription rules which contain an LA Code that matches the LA responsible for the area in which the patients postcode resides.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

+### All Patients in England

+The NEMS will match all patients who live in England to generic subscription rules which specify the rule type of National.
+A copy of the event message is sent to the mailboxes specified in those matching generic subscriptions.

+### Examples

 The following diagram and table demonstrates the way in which generic subscription rules work: